shichao-an/notes/docs/csn/part1.md

 } list_node;
 ```

-This will result in compiler error:
+This will result in a compiler error:

 ```text
 $ make